 Thomas Kuhn, in his masterwork, The Structure of Scientific Revolutions, uses the word “paradigm” to mean the viewpoint that defines the problems to be solved in a particular field.
 Kuhn explains that the proper framing of a paradigm reduces the number of blind alleys that researchers go down by re-stating a problem in clearer terms.
 New paradigms usually require—and spur the development of—new tools to solve the now-reframed problem.

 “Paradigm” has been trivialized through overuse and I’m sure that Kuhn is spinning in his grave.
 But I don’t think it’s abusing the term to view the change in humanity’s principal goal from “meeting human needs” to “meeting human needs while preserving ecosystem health” as a paradigm shift.
 It changes the tools that we use, and the mindset required to develop and use new, appropriate tools.
-It restores a relationship between people and nature that agriculture, by treating nature like a mere resource to be subjugated and consumed, had severed.
+It restores a relationship between people and nature that agriculture, by treating nature as a mere resource to be subjugated and consumed, had severed.
 Suddenly, agriculture and industrial society look like scourges and technologies of destruction, rather than the saviors of humanity that we’ve regarded them.
 That’s quite a shift.

 Permaculture and other ecological approaches are attempts to articulate this new paradigm, by framing the problem and offering tools and strategies to pursue its solution.
 When the larger problem is framed so that it reveals the interdependent relationship between human needs and ecosystem health, we can more clearly see the steps to the solution.
 Now we can ask, what are human needs, and how can each of them be met while retaining, restoring, and improving ecosystem health?
 We know how to articulate human needs, and we have metrics to gauge ecosystem health.
 Our problem now is to reach this twinned goal, and permaculture offers us hope.